 How to be a forex trader?

-Now let’s take you through a few steps of how to become a forex trader:
+Now let’s take you through the steps of becoming a forex trader:

-Learn your trade – Read around the subject of trading forex.
+Learn your trade – Read around the subject of forex trading.
 It is always best to understand what you are getting into.
-Before you take the plunge into forex trading, it is good to know all about spreads, leverage, volatility, and why forex markets move.
-This will help to give you a base from which to develop your skills.
+Before you take the plunge into forex trading, you should learn all about spreads, leverage, volatility, and how forex markets move.
+This will give you a base to develop your skills.

 Set up an account with a forex broker – do your research into which broker fits your priorities.
-Some will be good on fees, some will help you with trading ideas, some good for customer service.
+Some will be good on fees, some will help you with trading ideas, some will be good in terms of customer service.
 Think about what is important for you.
 Websites such as BestBrokers.com can help.

-Self-reflection – going into forex trading without any preparation is the quickest way to losing your money.
-Trading can be an emotional rollercoaster and you need to learn to make informed decisions based on trends, analysis, and critical thinking.
-If you can understand why you make decisions, then you can learn from your mistakes and hopefully correct them.
+Self-reflection – going into forex trading without any preparation is the quickest way to lose money.
+Trading can be an emotional rollercoaster and you need to make informed decisions based on trends, analysis, and critical thinking.
+If you can understand why you make decisions, then you can learn from your mistakes and, hopefully, correct them.

 Stay on top of current events – Markets are constantly changing direction.
 Know your markets, and know what makes them tick.
 Keeping on top of current market-moving events will allow you to alter your positioning as markets swing around.